-- Gain Weight: Is it really a big surprise that sitting more causing more weight gain?
+- Gain Weight: Is it really a big surprise that sitting more causes more weight gain?
 Your ability to process food will go down and it weakens your metabolism.

 - Decrease Heart Health: Your heart is responsible to push blood throughout your body.
 The stronger your heart and the more proficient the heart, the healthier your body is.
 Your heart is strengthened from exercise and healthy habits.
 Therefore, sitting is going to weaken your heart and lower your heart health.

-- Sitting for Too long is Linked to Disease: Sitting for long period of times on a regular basis is heavily linked to diabetes as well as heart disease.
+- Sitting for Too long is Linked to Disease: Sitting for a long period of time on a regular basis is heavily linked to diabetes as well as heart disease.

 - Stretch Often: When you are sitting at your desk make sure that you are continually stretching out your legs and your arms to keep the blood flowing.

 - Get a Unique Desk: There are some really awesome desk options out there that allow you to sit or stand.
 This would be a great option if you are done sitting and you know you need to stand up.
 We recommend the Jaswig standing desk!
 This company has YOU on their mind and has developed a desk that is perfect for the busy worker-bee. (www.Jaswig.com – if you’re interested)

 - Change Office Set Up: If you have the option you can place your phone, your fax and other things that you use often around you office so that you have to get up and move every time you want to use that item.

 - Sit on Exercise Ball: You can exchange your chair with an exercise ball.
 These are fun and can get you moving.